Taythir/Learn/README.md

 # Learn
-An alternative for Quilt learn
+An alternative for Quizlet learn